cchesser/java-perf-workshop/docs/content/docs/jmc/threads.md

 ### By Thread

-We can select an invididual thread from the __Thread Table__ to further filter the data just for that thread.
+We can select an individual thread from the __Thread Table__ to further filter the data just for that thread.
 From this filtered view, we can inspect what the commonly executed methods are for a particular thread.

 ![](/jmc/thread_selected.png)